mpgn/poodle-PoC/old/README.md

+**Update 2016**: this is my first work for the Poodle PoC, unfortunately SSLv3 is disabled by default on OpenSSL, you cannot launch the python script unless your OpenSSL is not udpate.
+This poc is still working but i made another one `poodle-poc.py` without SSLv3 to show the cryptography behind the attack.

 #Poodle attack
 A sample application of the **Poddle** (*Padding Oracle On Downgraded Legacy Encryption*) attack with a Man on the Middle exploit to demonstrate the vunlerability of the protocole SSLv3.